-of108.-(1) The Director of Public Prosecutions shall beons.appointed by the Governor-General, acting in accordancewith the advice of the Judicial and Legal Services Commissionand with the concurrence of the Prime Minister given afterconsultation with the Leader of the Opposition.
+Director of 108(1) The Director of Public Prosecutions shall be Public Prosecutions. appointed by the Governor-General, acting in accordance 26 of 1988.
+2 of 2001. with the advice of the Judicial and Legal Services Commission and with the concurrence of the Prime Minister given after consultation with the Leader of the Opposition.

-(2) A person shall not be qualified for appointment to hold or act in the office of Director of Public Prosecutions unless he is qualified to be appointed as a justice of the Supreme Court.
+(2) A person shall not be qualified for appointment to hold or act in the office of Director of Public Prosecutions unless he is qualified to be appointed as a justice of the High Court.

 2 of 2001.
 (3) If the office of Director of Public Prosecutions is vacant or if the holder of that office is for any reason unable to exercise the functions of his office, the Governor-General, acting in accordance with the advice of the Judicial and Legal Services Commission and with the concurrence of the Prime Minister given after consultation with the Leader of the Opposition, may appoint a person to act as Director.

-Director of Public Prosecutions.
-26 of 1988.
-2 of 2001.
 (4) A person appointed to act in the office of Director of Public Prosecutions shall, subject to the provisions of subsections (5), (7), (8) and (9) of this section, cease so to act-